Where we work

 Section 7 sets the age of consent for children in relation to offering of information society services at 15 years of age.

-According to the proposed Data Protection Act, the age limit for consent is 13 years.
-Both options, the age limits of 13 and 15 years, were considered, but in the end the decision was based on the comments received during the consultation phase as well as on the decisions made by other Nordic countries.
+Age limits of 13 and 15 years, were considered.
+Ultimately the decision was based on the comments received during the consultation phase and on the decisions made by other Nordic countries.

 Under section 31 of the Act, the age at which a child may consent on their own behalf to processing in relation to information society services is 16 years of age.
 Within three years of the Act coming in to operation, the Minister for Justice and Equality must commence a review of the age of digital consent.